mcooper123/cybersecurity/README.md

 ### Project 2 - Red vs Blue
 The second project is a Red Team vs Blue Team scenario where I played both roles of pentester and SOC analyst.

-As the Red Team, I attacked a vulnerable VM within my Azure environment, ultimately gaining root access to the machine.
+As the Red Team, I attacked a vulnerable VM within my Azure environment, ultimately generating a reverse shell and capturing the flag on the machine.
 As Blue Team, I used Kibana to review logs taken during the pentesting engagement.

 The Google Slides presentation can be found [here](https://docs.google.com/presentation/d/1UIGsuePqEkHGvyv_5SFC34YgMwthNKPxWaf9o5vokzY/edit?usp=sharing).